LLNL/lbann/docs/data_ingestion/hdf5_generate_schema_and_sample_list.rst

 adding the appropriate labels is the minimum required modification.
 If there are data fields that are not to be used, their *pack* fields should remained commented out.
-Alternatively, such fields can simply be deleted from thefile.
+Alternatively, such fields can simply be deleted from the file.

 When LBANN is executed, metadata entries are propagated from internal to leaf nodes.
 However, existing values are not overridden. :numref:`transference` illustrates this concept.
-This feature allows the sepcification of multiple fields that should be used for training a model by modifying a single ``pack`` field.
+This feature allows the specification of multiple fields that should be used for training a model by modifying a single ``pack`` field.